brianc118/wifree/readme.md

 ## Acknowledgments

-* Googlers at HackMIT for giving us free cloud credits :)
+* Googlers for giving us free cloud credits :)
+* HackMIT for the awesome weekend!